“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

 You can read my pen profile for my role as music lead here:

 The content of our music curriculum has been mapped out carefully after subject leader training and consultations with staff.
-Whole-school music staff training was carried out earlier in 2020 to ensure that children’s learning in music is progressive and varied.
+Whole-school music staff training was carried out in 2020 and September 2022 to ensure that children’s learning in music is progressive and varied.

 You can see the subject policy and curriculum mapping for music here: